Skip to main content

 That technology sounds convenient, but are smart locks safe?
 The short answer is yes, but there are a few factors to consider.
 We'll walk you through them.

-At Asurion, we take care of you and your tech, from protecting your smart home against hackers to choosing a smart home security system.
+At Asurion, we take care of you and your smart devices, from protecting your smart home against hackers to choosing a smart home security system.
 Here's everything you need to know about smart locks, including the pros and the cons.

 Are smart key locks safe?

-Quality smart locks come with the same safety features as traditional locks, only with the added protection of:
+Quality smart door locks come with the same safety features as standard locks, only with the added protection of:

 • Required logins.
 You must have an account and password to access your smart lock's features.